Gas carrier: Semi-pressurised ships

 These ships carried gases in a semi-pressurized/semi-refrigerated state.
 This approach provides flexibility, as these carriers are able to load or discharge at both refrigerated and pressurized storage facilities.
 Semi-pressurized/semi-refrigerated carriers incorporate cylindrical, spherical or bi-lobe shaped tanks carrying propane at a pressure of 8.5 kg/cm2, and a temperature of -10 C.

 Ethylene and gas/chemical carriers

-Ethylene carriers are the most sophisticated of the gas tankers and have the ability to carry not only most other liquefied gas cargoes but also ethylene at its atmospheric boiling point of −104 °C. These ships feature cylindrical, insulated, stainless steel cargo tanks able to accommodate cargoes up to a maximum specific gravity of 1.8 at temperatures ranging from a minimum of −104 °C to a maximum of +80 °C and at a maximum tank pressure of 4 bar.
+LEG carriers are the most sophisticated of the gas tankers and have the ability to carry not only most other liquefied gas cargoes but also ethylene at its atmospheric boiling point of −104 °C. These ships feature cylindrical, insulated, stainless steel cargo tanks able to accommodate cargoes up to a maximum specific gravity of 1.8 at temperatures ranging from a minimum of −104 °C to a maximum of +80 °C and at a maximum tank pressure of 4 bar.

 Fully refrigerated ships

 They are built to carry liquefied gases at low temperature and atmospheric pressure between terminals equipped with fully refrigerated storage tanks.
 However, discharge through a booster pump and cargo heater makes it possible to discharge to pressurized tanks too.
 The first purpose-built, lpg tanker was the m/t Rasmus Tholstrup from a Swedish shipyard to a Danish design.
 Prismatic tanks enabled the ship's cargo carrying capacity to be maximised, thus making fully refrigerated ships highly suitable for carrying large volumes of cargo such as LPG, ammonia and vinyl chloride over long distances.
 Today, fully refrigerated ships range in capacity from 20,000 to 100,000 m3.
 LPG carriers in the 50,000–80,000 m3 size range are often referred to as VLGCs (Very Large Gas Carriers).
 Although LNG carriers are often larger in terms of cubic capacity, this term is normally only applied to fully refrigerated LPG carriers.

 The main type of cargo containment system utilised on board modern fully refrigerated ships are independent tanks with rigid foam insulation.
 The insulation used is quite commonly polyurethane foam.
 Older ships can have independent tanks with loosely filled perlite insulation.
 In the past, there have been a few fully refrigerated ships built with semi-membrane or integral tanks and internal insulation tanks, but these systems have only maintained minimal interest.
 The large majority of such ships currently in service have been constructed by shipbuilders in Japan and Korea.